-Regular chapel attendance is required of all students taking course(s) at CMC.
+Regular chapel attendance and Horaquieta services are required of all students taking course(s) at CMC.
 Full- time students (12 hours or more) are required to attend chapel five days per week.
 Part-time students living off campus, who are enrolled under 12 hours, are required to attend chapel only on the day that they attend class.
-Those who are living on campus will be required to attend regardless of hours enrolled.
+Those who are living on campus will be required to attend regardless of the hours enrolled.
 Anyone unable to attend chapel for any reason should notify the Chapel Director ahead of time for an approved excused absence.
 Failure to do so will result in an unexcused absence.
 A student will be considered tardy if they are not present at the time chapel is scheduled to begin.
-Three tardies will constitute one absence.
-If, and when, a student leaves chapel and is not present for 15 minutes or more at any time during the service he/she will be considered absent and subject to disciplinary action.
-Each student will receive a "chapel rating" based on the following scale:
+Two tardies will constitute one absence: